-Property Description Display name Language-dependent relation for displaying in the administration tool user interface.
+Property Description Display name Language-dependent relation for displaying in the administration tool's user interface.
 Only transport as group Specifies if the contents of the table should be transferred together with the contents of the referenced table during data transports.
 You can combine the values.
-Permitted values are:

-- No value: Dependencies are not taken into account. - CR direction: The table relations are labeled with the values CR direction and FK direction.
-Superset handling is carried out. - FK direction: All objects referenced by a foreign key are also exported.
-Superset handling is carried out. - Ignore in superset handling: Referenced objects that are in the target system but not included in the transport package are not deleted.

-When a process is transported (JobChain table), the process steps (Job table), events (JobEventGen and QBMEvent tables) and the process step parameters (JobRunParameter table) should also be transported.
+Permitted values are: No value: Dependencies are not taken into account.
+CR direction: The table relations are labeled with the values CR direction and FK direction.
+Superset handling is carried out.
+FK direction: All objects referenced by a foreign key are also exported.
+Superset handling is carried out.
+Ignore in superset handling: Referenced objects that are in the target system but not included in the transport package are not deleted.
+Example: When a process is transported (JobChain table), the process steps (Job table), events (JobEventGen and QBMEvent tables) and the process step parameters (JobRunParameter table) should also be transported.
 This should happen whether or not the process, a single process step or a process step parameter is transferred to a transport package.
-The table relations are labeled with the values CR direction and FK direction.
+The table relations are labeled with the values CR direction and FK direction .
 The parameter templates (JobParameter table) that are used in the (JobRunParameter table) process step parameters must not be transferred during the transport.
 The table relations are not labeled with a value.
 Update dependencies modification date When many-to-many entries are added, changed, or deleted, the value in the XDateSubItem column the associated parent entries is updated.
 Required for provisioning memberships in the target system.
 Export for SPML schema Specifies whether the table is to be exported for the SPML schema.
-Parent object in Job queue Specifies whether the parent object is added to the list of objects affected by a process.
-This can prevent the parent object from being processed simultaneously more than once.
-Parent column Unique parent column identifier.
+Parent object in Job queue Parent column Unique parent column identifier.
 Configurable parent relation Specifies whether referential integrity can be configured.
 Parent relation test instance Specifies who will run these referential integrity tests.
 Permitted values are:

+Description Property Parent relation constraint

-- DLL: Checks through the object layer. - Trigger: Triggers and constraints are implemented to monitor the database.
+• DLL: Checks through the object layer.

+- Trigger: Triggers and constraints are implemented to monitor the database.
 The triggers and constraints are created automatically and modified as necessary taking the preset restrictions of the DBQueue Processor into account.
-In the case of
+In the case of customized tables, specify the test instance and the limitations of the One Identity Manager schema extension. - Nothing: No test.

+Constraint on the relation.
+Permitted values are:

+- Delete: Dependencies are not taken into account on deletion. - Delete Cascade: All dependent objects are deleted when this object is deleted. - Delete Restrict: The object can only be deleted when no more references to other objects exist. - Delete Set NULL: When deleting the object, references to the object being deleted are removed from all dependent object (SetNULL).

+Generated

+restriction test

+for parent

+relation

+Identifier for triggers and constraints that are automatically generated by the DBQueue Processor.

+Connected column

+Unique connected column identifier.

+Configurable child relation

+Specifies whether referential integrity can be configured.

+Child relation test instance

+Specifies who will run these referential integrity tests.
+Permitted values are:

+- DLL: Checks through the object layer.

+- Trigger: Triggers and constraints are implemented to monitor the database.
+The triggers and constraints are created automatically and modified as necessary taking the preset restrictions of the DBQueue Processor into account.
+In the case of customized tables, specify the test instance and the limitations of the One Identity Manager schema extension.

+- · Nothing: No test.